 These are specialized buildings that chicks were placed in to develop.
 Farmers used grow out farms to control feeding and water in addition to many environmental factors such as temperature and humidity.

-There continue to be many innovations and advancements throughout the 1900s and as the advancements continued the chicken changed more and more.
+There continued to be many innovations and advancements throughout the 1900s and as the advancements continued the chicken changed more and more.

-Most notable the industry around chickens grew and started to evolve into the billon dollar industry that it is today.
+Most notably the industry around chickens grew and started to evolve into the billion dollar industry that it is today.

 Modern Day Chicken (2000s+)

 Today the population of chickens easily outnumbers the population of humans in the world.

 They are an important part of culture all around the world.